Enhancing learning by targeting learner needs

 "Laddish" behaviour and learner engagement

 Carolyn Jackson has conducted extensive research on ‘laddish’ behaviour and learner engagement in secondary schools.
 The research has been utilised by UK Government Departments and included as a core aspect of the OCR A/S Level Sociology syllabus.

 Read more about "laddish" behaviour and learner engagement.

 Sustainability initiatives in Higher Education

 The Ecoversity programme at Bradford University reviewed and changed many aspects of university life with a goal of sustainable development.
-Senior academics at Bradford made extensive use of aspects of socio-cultural theory developed by members of the here@lancaster research group.
+Senior academics at Bradford made extensive use of aspects of socio-cultural theory developed by members of the Centre for Higher Education Research and Evaluation.

 Read more about sustainability initiatives in HE.

 Directions and strategy of e-learning in the Wolverhampton Local Authority